pjotrp/bio-locus/README.md

   bio-locus --match --alt only < two.vcf > matched.vcf
 ```

-Why would you use bio-locus?
+So, with bio-locus you can

-* To reduce the size of large SNP databases before storage/querying
+* reduce the size of large SNP databases before storage/querying
-* To gain performance
+* gain performance
-* To filter on chr+pos (default)
+* filter on chr+pos (default)
-* To filter on chr+pos+field (where field can be a VCF ALT)
+* filter on chr+pos+field (where field can be a VCF ALT)

 Use cases are

-* To filter for annotated variants
+* To filter for annotated variants (including INDELS)
 * To remove common variants from a set

 In short a more targeted approach allowing you to work with less data.
 This
 tool is decently fast.
-For example, looking for 130 positions in 20 million SNPs
+For example, looking for 130 positions in 20 million
-in GoNL takes 0.11s to store and 1.5 minutes to match on my laptop:
+SNPs in GoNL takes 0.11s to store and 1.5 minutes to match on my laptop (using
+localmemcache):

 ```sh
 cat my_130_variants.vcf | ./bin/bio-locus --store